Leon7810/Gender-Picker/README.md

 # Gender-Picker
-A dumb meme website I tried to create.
+A dumb meme website I tried to create in an hour.